Palette-Labs-Inc/registry/rfcs/00001-lifecycle-apis.md

 Traditionally, platforms capitalize on [network effects](https://en.wikipedia.org/wiki/Network_effect), benefiting Providers and Buyers as their transactions increase.
 However, the growth of such platforms often leads to high rents due to increased market power.
 To address this, we propose a decentralized network co-owned by market participants.
 We introduce algorithms for distributing platform ownership based on the unique contributions of a variety of actors within the network.
 Our design aims to incentivize Providers to join as co-owners and actively contribute to the platform’s success by marketing it to buyers and recruiting additional Providers.
 This document defines the different actors within the network, and their unique roles.

 ## Motivation
 The building blocks for commercial markets should exist outside of private companies as public digital infrastructure, like the Internet itself.
-An open, decentralized protocol for commercial markets gives Buyers and Providers a choice in their experience, Providers control over their relationships with Buyers, and developers the freedom to innovate without requiring access from any authority.
+An open, decentralized protocol for commercial markets gives `Buyers` and `Providers` a choice in their experience, `Providers` control over their relationships with `Buyers`, and developers the freedom to innovate without requiring access from any authority.

-By removing entry requirements, the network allows for independent actors to introduce local optimizations, taking advantage of societies collective cognitive surplus to fill economic gaps in markets.
+By removing entry requirements, the network allows for independent actors to introduce local optimizations, taking advantage of societies collective cognitive surplus to fill economic incentive gaps in markets.
+Ease of entry into the network will give rise to currently inconceivable consumer experiences.

 ### Network Participants